Scientific Calculator

 How do I use radians vs degrees?

-Toggle between RAD and DEG modes.
-Radians are used in calculus and physics, while degrees are common in geometry and everyday applications.
+Toggle between RAD and DEG modes using the mode button.
+Radians are used in calculus and physics (360° = 2π radians), while degrees are common in geometry and everyday applications.
+For trigonometry, use DEG for angles in degrees and RAD for angles in radians.

 What is the order of operations?

-Follow PEMDAS: Parentheses, Exponents, Multiplication/Division (left to right), Addition/Subtraction (left to right).
+Our calculator follows PEMDAS: Parentheses, Exponents, Multiplication/Division (left to right), Addition/Subtraction (left to right).
+For example, 2 + 3 × 4 = 14 (not 20), because multiplication comes before addition.